jackkq/PickMyShot/README.md

 ## Description

 This program allows a user to build a custom golf hole, input their available clubs and respective carry distances and vizualize the optimal path that they should take to get to the hole.
-The frontend was built using Dash with HMTL and CSS while the backend is in Python.
+The frontend was built using Dash with HTML and CSS components while the backend is in Python.
 To determine the optimal path, a custom A* Search algorithm is used, placing different weights on factors that could affect a shot (shot distance, lie, wind, number of obstacles, proximity of endpoint to a hazard) and using distance to the pin as the heuristic function.

 ## Getting Started